LABORATORY SERVICES SECTION (LSS)

 Harvey J. Alter, MD

 Chief, Clinical Studies Subsection

 Associate Director for Research

 CSS conducts a large-scale, investigator-initiated, and collaborative research program.
-The long-term goals of this research program are to: 1) study and prevent transfusion-associated infections; in the past, these studies focused on transfusion-associated hepatitis, but have now expanded to investigate all potential transfusion-transmitted agents; 2) explore new technologies for the detection and study of blood-transmitted agents including highly sensitive antibody assays and gene array technology; 3) characterize novel and established blood-transmitted agents, their infectivity, and their susceptibility to inactivation/neutralization; 4) prospectively study donors infected with hepatitis C virus to determine the natural history and long-term outcome of this infection; 5) study the immunologic, virologic and gene-associated differences between HCV chronic carriers and those who spontaneously recover; 6) study neutralizing antibodies to HCV and develop a hepatitis C hyper-immune globulin; 7) develop an HCV vaccine model; 8) develop a cell line susceptible to HCV infection using siRNAs to block critical steps in the innate immune system; 8) study the mechanisms underlying accelerated fibrosis progression in persons transplanted for HCV-related end-stage liver disease.
+The long-term goals of this research program are to: 1) study and prevent transfusion-associated infections; in the past, these studies focused on transfusion-associated hepatitis, but have now expanded to investigate all potential transfusion-transmitted agents; 2) explore new technologies for the detection and study of blood-transmitted agents including highly sensitive antibody assays and gene array technology; 3) characterize novel and established blood-transmitted agents, their infectivity, and their susceptibility to inactivation/neutralization; 4) prospectively study donors infected with hepatitis C virus to determine the natural history and long-term outcome of this infection; 5) study the immunologic, virologic and gene-associated differences between HCV chronic carriers and those who spontaneously recover; 6) study neutralizing antibodies to HCV and develop a hepatitis C hyper-immune globulin; 7) develop an HCV vaccine model; 8) develop a cell line susceptible to HCV infection using siRNAs to block critical steps in the innate immune system.

 << Back to Top >>